 Last Updated on July 27, 2022 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 It can be extremely frustrating.
 As such, I frequently find myself telling parents that they need to “act like politicians” when dealing with the school; that when they enter the school environment, they have entered the political sphere.